phazei/secueye-x5-hi3516cv610-research/research/RESEARCH.md

   linked into `superb`.
 Must be reverse-engineered or obtained from SmartSens.
 - **Application layer**: HIVIEW uses modular processes; camera uses monolithic `superb`
 - **Cloud protocol**: HIVIEW has no Alibaba IoT; camera's cloud is inside `superb`
-- **SDK version**: Camera firmware uses CS71.2.10.5.B002, toolchain is V12CS61.005.010, HIVIEW SDK is V1.0.2.0 B051.
-All are for the same chip but different release dates.
+- **SDK version**: Camera firmware kernel is V1.0.2.0 B051 (Apr 2025).
-  Kernel module ABI may differ slightly between releases.
+  Our V1.0.2.1 SDK is B020 (May 2025), ABI-compatible.
+HIVIEW SDK is V1.0.1.0
+  B040 (Sep 2024), incompatible (different ISP ioctl type 0x49 vs 0x70).
+  Toolchain matches camera exactly: CS71.2.10.5.B002.

 ### Do We Still Need superb.log?

-**For now, yes.** Until we build a custom binary that can either:
+**For alarm detection: yes for now.** The custom pipeline (Phase 3) is focused on getting raw video out, not on NPU inference.
+Until we either:
-1. Access the NPU detection results directly (via SVP ACL API using HIVIEW headers)
+1. Add NPU inference to our custom binary (via SVP ACL API)
-2. Run its own inference stream alongside `superb`
-3. Or replace `superb` entirely with HIVIEW-based firmware
+2. Or replace `superb` entirely

-The log-scraping approach (`monitor_alerts.py`) remains the only working method for local alarm detection.
-The HIVIEW SDK and toolchain provide the path to eliminate this dependency, but building and testing the replacement takes time.
+...the log-scraping approach (`monitor_alerts.py`) remains the working method for alarm detection.

+**For video streaming: replaceable soon.** Once frame flow works (see `PHASE3_CONTINUE.md`), we'll have a full open video pipeline that doesn't depend on `superb` at all.